 When most of us think about visiting a casino establishment, it’s common to think of a professional experience with high-quality interiors and something of an upper-class feel.
-And as it happens, the vast majority of land-based casino establishments follow that idea.
+And as it happens, the vast majority of land-based casinos follow that idea.
 However, there are also a few that have strayed away from the norm and crafted something exceptionally unique and, to some, unusual.
 So, join us as we take a look at these strange casinos and where they are located.

 1. The Basement Casino at North Cadbury Court, Somerset, United Kingdom